 NB.
-The Volution weight shift harness is designed to offset the torque reaction of the propeller.
+The Volution 2 weight shift harness is designed to offset the torque reaction of the propeller.
 This enables the pilot to fly straight even on full power.
 The system uses the pilot's weight to counter the torque by off-setting both karabiners to the right as the pilot sits in the harness.
 See arrows above.
+We always recommend that you do a hangtest before you fly, in order to get the correct setting.

-Important: Always ensure that both rubber off-set covers are fully tightened in position pointing to the left as you look at the harness before you get in to fly (as above) If you are sitting in the harness they should both point to the right.
+Important: Always ensure that both off-set pins are fully tightened in position pointing to the left as you look at the harness before you get in to fly (as above) If you are sitting in the harness they should both point to the right.
 This is essential!!